Dunfermline is a town in east central

 One of the top attractions in Dunfermline is

-The spire in this image is of the Town Hall
+The Spire in this image is of the Town Hall

 on the High Street.
 Dunfermline Abbey Church is

-situated by the Town Hall, and Pittencrieff
+by the Town Hall, and Pittencrieff Park is next

-Park is situated next to the Abbey.
+to the Abbey.

 The image second top is of the Cross in the